Learning how to improve your home management skills takes a lot of hands-on, on-the-job training.

 - Fresh lemon juice is a wonderful cleaner for kitchen sinks and greasy pans.

-- Baking soda is great for freshening up rugs, carpet and bed mattresses.
+- Baking soda is great for freshening up rugs, carpets, and bed mattresses.

 - For times when I feel like I want a stronger cleaner or disinfectant Seventh Generation cleaning products are my favorite products.